philc/vimium/README.md

 - New commands:
     - `visitPreviousTab` - visit the previous tab (by recency) with `^`, or the tab before that with `2^`.
-    - `passNextKey` - pass the next key to the page;  for example, with `map
-      <c-]> passNextKey`, you can close Facebook's messenger popups with `<c-]><Esc>`.
+    - `passNextKey` - pass the next key to the page.
+For example, using `map <c-]> passNextKey`, you can close Facebook's messenger popups with `<c-]><Esc>`.
 - Link hints:
     - Now work across all frames in the tab.
     - Now select frames and scrollable elements.
     - Now accept a count prefix; `3F` opens three new background tabs, `999F` opens many tabs.
-    - For filtered link hints, a new option requires you to press `Enter` to activate a link; this prevents unintentionally triggering Vimium commands with trailing keystrokes.
+    - For filtered link hints, a new option on the settings page requires you to press `Enter` to activate a link; this prevents unintentionally triggering Vimium commands with trailing keystrokes.
 - Miscellaneous:
     - `gg` now accepts a `count` prefix.
     - `W` now accepts a count prefix; `3W` moves three tabs to a new window.